 During replication, transcription, recombination, DNA repair and bending or folding of DNA or during gene expression or compacting of DNA as chromosomes, the normal relaxed DNA of 10.6 bp per turn, dramatically changes its base pairs per turn and the DNA is subjected to torsional stress; to accommodate such strain the DNA has to undergo super coiled states.
 Such topological changes in DNA can described by three parameters, they are

 It is an invariant but an integer value.
 It is the sum of two geometric components, one twist and the other writhe.
 Twist refers to the number of base pairs per one helical turn.

-It is super coil (SC) that twist on its own length like a rubber band twist.
-The helix crosses over it in space., the writhe can be plectonic or toroidal.
+It is super coil (SC) that twists on its own length like a rubber band twist.
+The helical DNA crosses over on its own in space.
+The writhe can be plectonic or toroidal.